 Published online: November 28, 2019

-To study the interaction and signaling between MIR375 and MTDH in human CRC pathogenesis.
+To investigate the interaction and function between MIR375 and MTDH in human CRC.

 A luciferase reporter system was used to confirm the effect of MIR375 on MTDH expression.
 The expression levels of MIR375 and the target genes were evaluated by quantitative RT-PCR (qRT-PCR), western blotting, or immunohistochemistry.